 One year from now I will announce the winner of the $1 Million Wilberforce Award.
 The Award will go towards advancing the momentum the winner will have already achieved.

-Update: The Wilberforce Award of $1 Million is gradually accumulating interest
+Update: The Wilberforce Award of $1 Million

 To date, there has not been a candidate who has been considered eligible to receive the Wilberforce Award of $1,000,000 – I’m still waiting for that to happen.